 His current research interests in cardiovascular disease include the pathophysiology of vascular disease, the evaluation of anti-hypertensive drug therapy and multiple risk factor intervention in hypertensive populations.
 He was the Co-Chairman of the Anglo-Scandinavian Cardiac Outcomes Trial, which defined the role of optimal treatment strategies for blood pressure lowering and the role of lipid lowering in the primary prevention of cardiovascular disease in hypertensive patients.
 He is currently a member of the Executive Committee for the Fourier Trial, one of the first studies investigating the potential benefits of a monoclonal antibody to PCSK9 in the prevention of recurrent cardiovascular events in patients with established cardiovascular disease.
 He is also interested in the epidemiology of hypertension with particular reference to environmental influences on blood pressure, and ethnic differences.

-et al., 2018, Low-Density Lipoprotein Cholesterol Lowering With Evolocumab and Outcomes in Patients With Peripheral Artery Disease: Insights From the FOURIER Trial (Further Cardiovascular Outcomes Research With PCSK9 Inhibition in Subjects With Elevated Risk), Circulation, Vol:137, ISSN:0009-7322, Pages:338-350
+et al., 2018, Inflammatory and Cholesterol Risk in the FOURIER Trial (Further Cardiovascular Outcomes Research With PCSK9 Inhibition in Patients With Elevated Risk)., Circulation